 Citizens of certain countries must apply for an entry visa before they travel to Ireland.
-Information on those who do not need an entry visa is available in our document: Visa requirements for entering Ireland.
+Information on those who need an entry visa is available in our document: Visa requirements for entering Ireland.

 The following information describes the minimum documentation that you must provide with any visa application.
-If any of this documentation is missing your application will be refused.
+If any of this documentation is missing, your application will be refused.

 All documents must be in English.
 If any document is in another language, you must provide a notarised translation as well as the original document.

 For the particular documentation needed for a tourist visa, see information headed 'Travelling to Ireland as a tourist', below.

 - You must complete all sections of the application form.

 - You must sign the form yourself.
 The only exception is for children under 18 - the parent(s) may sign in this case.